-Juvenile idiopathic arthritis is not a single disease; the term applies to a number of chronic arthritides that occur in children and share certain features.
+Juvenile idiopathic arthritis is not a single disease; the term applies to a number of chronic, noninfectious arthritides that occur in children and share certain features.
 The current classification system, from the International League of Associations for Rheumatology, defines categories of disease based on clinical and laboratory findings.
 Some of the categories are subdivided into different forms.
 Categories include the following:

 Many of these categories likely include more than one disease but are useful to help group children with a similar prognosis and response to treatment.
 Also, children sometimes move to different categories during the course of their illness.